 My cab passed under the Bridge of Lies and kept on for a few more meters only to pull up where the ascending street met the square.
-I paid the man, took my staff and looked around for a bit to get my bearings.
-Across the square a row of colorful buildings gazed at me with their characteristic narrow roof-windows which look like the slit eyes of a monster peeking through its hideout.
-A distinctive element decorating many of the local rooftops.
-Little square was not that little after all.
+I paid the man, took my staff, and looked around for a bit to stretch and get my bearings.
+Across the square, a row of colorful buildings gazed at me with their characteristic narrow roof-windows looking like the slit eyes of a monster peeking through its hideout — a distinctive element decorating many of Sibiu’s rooftops.
+They call it “Little Square” but it’s not that little after all.

-The only thing breaking the strict order of the rooftops around the square was the bell tower of Holy Trinity and the Council Tower at the base of which two tunnels led to the north corner of Great square.
+The only thing breaking the strict order of the rooftops around the square was the bell tower of Holy Trinity cathedral and the Council Tower, at the base of which two tunnels led to the north corner of Great square.